wearetriple/web-defaults/project-structure.md

 ### Example: Application scaling by folders per feature

-In order to scale the application in the it's optional to keep most of the code inside the features folder, which should contain different feature-based things.
+In order to scale the application it's optional to keep most of the code inside the features folder.
 Every feature folder should contain domain specific code for a given feature.
 This will allow you to keep functionalities scoped to a feature and not mix its declarations with shared things.
 This is much easier to maintain than a flat folder structure with many files.

 ```
 src/features/chatBot/